 Time is your investment's best friend, said Brent Dickerson, owner and a certified financial planner at Trinity Wealth Management in Texas.
 "The longer you can stay invested in something, the more opportunity you have for that investment to appreciate," he said.

 Assuming a 7 percent average annual return, it will take a little more than 10 years for a $60,000 401k balance to compound so it doubles in size.
-That assumes you do not add 1 additional cent to the starting balance.
+Learn the basics of how compound interest works.
+That assumes you do not add an additional cent to the starting balance.
 Not bad for sitting back and doing nothing.

 |Let Your Money Ride|